 Nebraska Child Support Guidelines

 The main idea behind child support is that all parents have a duty to financially support their children in proportion to their respective incomes.
-Child support is meant to cover a broad range of expenses, for example, school tuition, entertainment, medical expenses, extracurricular activities, etc.
+Nebraska child support is meant to cover basic needs such as food, clothing, shelter, and medical services.
+The court may rule additional coverage for other needs as well.

 In Nebraska, the child support guidelines are presumed to be in the best interest of the child.
 Therefore, the court will order child support in accordance with the guidelines unless there is enough evidence to rebut this presumption.
 The court can deviate from the guidelines in the following circumstances: